 - This is the ideal answer.
 It shows he’s confident with the life he has created, and that it’s probably well balanced.
 He’s looking for someone who can meet him on his level, and you’re potentially on that list.

 7. What Do You Spend the Most Money On?

 Now you get an insight into his financial habits, which is critical for relationship success.
-Don’t skip this in your list of relationship questions to ask before getting serious.
+Don’t skip asking this question before getting married or moving in together!

 The list could be endless: designer shoes, video games, travel, eating out, investments, student debt, watches, books, etc.

 If his answer is student debt, that can be ok because it shows he’s trying to be financially responsible.
 Just know that you may have to carry some of the financial load for extra expenditures for a while if you get serious.